-Summer is slowly fading in New York City, so I’m glad that I spent last Sunday morning making the most of the clear blue skies and sunshine in Central Park.
+Summer is slowly fading in New York City, so I’m glad that I spent Sunday morning making the most of the clear blue skies and sunshine in Central Park.
+We hired a boat and spent some time on the lake, before brunch overlooking the water at the Loeb Boathouse.
+Simple, but it was one of my favourite experiences in New York City.

 Central Park is enormous, spanning more than fifty blocks from north to south, so we stuck to just the lower part of the park for our first visit.